 Roads in Costa Rica are not all designed to handle rainfall which can be problematic since it can rain…a lot.
-In October of 2017 Tropical Storm Nate caused widespread flooding, loss of life and wiped out sections of nearly every road on the Pacific side of Costa Rica.
+For example, tropical storm Nate caused widespread flooding, loss of life and wiped out sections of nearly every road on the Pacific side of Costa Rica.
 There’s nearly always a weather related closure or two.

 One problem is that since there’s inadequate drainage the roads simply wash down the hillside (derrumbe – collapse) or the hillside washes onto the road blocking it (deslizamiento – landslide).